- Health Insurance Answers for International Students

 Co-pay – the additional fee a person pays upfront for each visit to a doctor or for each prescription purchased at the time when service is rendered.
 Unlike coinsurance where the insured is required to pay a certain percentage of the covered costs, co-pay plans require the insured to pay a specified dollar amount.

 Deductible – the cost a person pays for medical care before the insurance company pays.
 Some policies have a limit on how much a person will pay in deductibles in a year.

-HMO – Health management organization; PPO – Preferred/participating provider organization; for more info on the differences see: http://www.insurance.com/FAQs/healthFAQDetail.aspx/index/7
+HMO – Health Management Organization; PPO – Preferred/Participating Provider Organization; for more info on the differences see: http://www.insurance.com/FAQs/healthFAQDetail.aspx/index/7

 Open Enrollment – the limited time period in which an individual may enroll, cancel or change their health insurance plan.
 Once the time of open enrollment has passed, the individual must wait until the next open enrollment time in order to enroll, cancel or change their health insurance plan.
-For GTU HIPS, Open Enrollment period is the first day of General Registration until the last day of Late Registration for the Fall and Spring Semesters.

 Premiums – the amount paid or to be paid by the policyholder for coverage under the contract, usually in periodic installments.
 Premium costs for students will be assessed each semester.

 Why do I need health insurance while I am here and what are the consequences of having inadequate or no health insurance?

 There is very restricted government-funded health care in the United States.
 Costs for health care in the United States are managed through private companies, many that are national and sometimes even international, but not government-based.
 The cost for health care is high and increases annually.